Get

 Image Credit: Left – Tatiana Makotra, Shutterstock | Right – madeinitaly4k, Shutterstock

-Ragamuffins tend to live longer than Ragdolls.
-They’re also a little more eager to please, which is useful if you’re hoping to train your cat to do tricks.
+Ragamuffins may tend to live longer than Ragdolls.
+They’re also often described as a little more eager to please, which is useful if you’re hoping to train your cat to do tricks.
 Then again, they’re also needier, so you may feel overwhelmed by all the attention.
 At the end of the day, these cats are pretty similar, so if you like one breed, there’s a good chance that you’ll adore the other.

 Featured Image Credit: Left – Benjamin B, Shutterstock | Right – Serita Vossen, Shutterstock